HD 100777 b

 HD 100777 b, formally named Laligurans, is an extrasolar planet located approximately 172 light-years away in the constellation of Leo, orbiting the star HD 100777.
-This is a >1.17 M planet taking 33.15 Ms to orbit at 154.1 Gm or 4.99 μpc from the star at 36% eccentricity.
+It has a minimum mass about 1.17 times greater than Jupiter and takes about 384 days to orbit its star.
+It has a semi-major axis of 1.03 AU and a moderately eccentric orbit around its star.
 The velocity of the orbit is 29.3 km/s.
 Dominique Naef discovered this planet in March 2007 by using HARPS spectrograph located in Chile.